VIDEOS THAT YOU MIGHT ENJOY

-The last surviving sea silk seamstress … from Sue Arnold
+The last surviving sea silk seamstress … From Sue Arnold

-On the making of a pashmina.
 Pashmina is a 100% handmade process using the same precise gestures for centuries.
 Mughal Princess reveals its secrets.

 Ladakh “land of high passes” Cashmere Down is first made into yarn with a spinning wheel and then hand-woven on a wooden loom.
 The resulting shawl is then dyed in a traditional way and can be embellished with embroidery.
 To do the design they print using a wooden pad and then it is sewn with embroidered silk, meticulous work that can last for weeks or even years.
 In Srinagar, Kashmir the creation of a pashmina is art.

 Notes on the reconstruction of Norway’s oldest garment from Mirka Knaster Lolli Jacobsen:

 Rapid melting of glaciers over the past few years has resulted in hundreds of old archaeological items emerging from the ice in Oppland, Norway, On the 4th of August, 2011 archaeologists from Oppland County and Museum of Cultural History, Oslo found what at first glance appears to be a rolled-up piece of fabric, It turns out to be a well-preserved tunic from around AD 300.
 Norway’s oldest garment, dating back 1700 years.
 This film shows the reconstruction of the tunic, the way it may have been done, 1700 years ago.

 Notes on the Family of Francisco Martinez Finely Woven Wool Rugs from Jenny Heard via Lolli Jacobsen:

 Francisco was one of the weaver’s involved in the group Jean Pierre organized in Oaxaca in which Jenny and Jackie participated.